ridhocrnv/ridhocrnv/README.md

 <h3 align="center">Computer Science Major</h3>

 # 💫 About Me:
-I am currently learning to be a frontend developer and also a web developer by learning HTML, CSS, Javascript, PHP, and others.<br>📫 How to reach me - ridhoahmadirawan281@gmail.com.<br>⚡ Fun fact - I like to watch movies
+I am currently learning to be a frontend developer and also a web developer by learning HTML, CSS, Javascript, PHP, and others.<br>📫 How to reach me - ridhoahmadirawan281@gmail.com.<br>⚡ Fun fact - I like to watch movies and listen music

 ## 🌐 Socials: